NetApp/trident/docs/kubernetes/operations/tasks/volumes.rst

 On-Demand Volume Snapshots
 ==========================

-The 19.07 release of Trident introduces support for the creation of snapshots of PVs.
-Snapshots provide an easy method to maintain a copy of the volume and use them for creating additional volumes (clones).
+Beginning with the 20.01 release of Trident, it is now possible to use the `beta Volume Snapshot feature`_ to create snapshots of PVs at the Kubernetes layer.
+These snapshots can be used to maintain point-in-time copies of volumes that have been created by Trident and can also be used to schedule the creation of additional volumes (clones).
+This feature is available for Kubernetes ``1.17`` and above.

 .. note::

    Volume snapshot is supported by the ``ontap-nas``, ``ontap-san``, ``ontap-san-economy``, ``solidfire-san``, ``aws-cvs``, ``gcp-cvs`` and ``azure-netapp-files`` drivers.
-This feature requires the CSI Provisioner and :ref:`feature gates <Feature Gates>` enabled for it to work.
+This feature requires Kubernetes ``1.17`` and above.

 Trident handles the creation of VolumeSnapshots for its drivers as explained
 below: